openlab-apps/NextFlow-Genomics-Processing/README.md

 - outdir: location in s3 where outputs are saved
 - input_fofn: an input manifest file of tab-delimited values as in Paired-fastqs to uBAM
 - projectId: used as directory name for output vcf files

+# To Do

+-Implement GVCF genotyping (using JointGenotyping.nf) -Implement CNN-based caller?
+-Variant Annotation